Vaibhav-22-dm/Wiper-Mechanism/README.md

 1. Smooth real-time simulation using JavaScript.
 2. Real-time parameter adjustments possible.
 3. Graphs for speed vs time and mod acceleration vs time.
-4. Toogle buttons for velocity and acceleration vectors.
+4. Toggle buttons for velocity and acceleration vectors.
 5. Data for area wiped, velocity, acceleration and its components.

 ## Team Members: